visionvlsi/visionvlsi/README.md

 with the advent of technology and the necessity there are other types such as SoCs-System-on- Chip, NoCs- Network-onChips and many more.

-IC design engineers need to be skilled in the relevant subject as well as EDA (Electronic Design Automation) tools that are required to build these chips.
-“Vision-VLSI Industry Training Institute” is committed to provide the hands-on online training on these required EDA Tools along with the subject required to develop these ICs.
+<p align="justify">IC design engineers need to be skilled in the relevant subject as well as EDA (Electronic Design Automation) tools that are required to build these chips.
+“Vision-VLSI Industry Training Institute” is committed to provide the hands-on online training on these required EDA Tools along with the subject required
+to develop these ICs.</p>

 Digital systems or circuits can be built on FPGAs or it can take ASIC design approach and it has its own EDA tools set.